DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Implementation

-Performing the calculation for pseudo-random permutations is very costly and needs to be performed for each memory access.
-To improve performance we introduced a cache for memory translations (Perm.
-Cache in \Cref{fig:memorylayout}).
-Permutation is performed at cache line granularity, i.e., all bytes in one cache line in $l_0$ are mapped as a single block.

-When this block is moved to $l_1$ it will, with high probably, be mapping ta a different cache line, and to yet another cache line in $l_2$ and so on.
+Performing the calculation for the pseudo-random permutations is costly and needs to be performed for each memory access.
+To improve the performance we introduced a buffer for memory translations (Permutation Buffer in \Cref{fig:design}).
+Permutation is performed at cache line granularity, i.e., all bytes in one cache line in $L_0$ are mapped as a single block.
+When this block is moved to $L_1$ it will, with high probability, be mapping to a different cache line, and to yet another cache line in $L_2$, and so on.
 On recent x86 processors a cache line is $64$~bytes, thus, by storing the result no extra calculations are necessary for memory accesses that fall within the same cache line.
-Our cache is currently $1$~KB which allows for a direct-mapped storage of permutation results for $256$~translations.
-However, to prevent leakage through our permutation cache we have to access it in a oblivious way to the adversary.
-For each read to the cache we access \emph{all} CPU cache lines in our permutation cache, which can be achieved with only $8$~unaligned read operations.
+Our buffer is currently $1$~KB which allows for a direct-mapped storage of permutation results for $256$~translations.
+To prevent leakage through our permutation buffer we access it in a way which is oblivious to the adversary.
+For each read operation to the buffer we simply access \emph{all} CPU cache lines in our permutation buffer.
+Moreover, we randomize the location of the items in the permutation buffer by performing an xor operation with a randomly-generated value before determining which buffer item to use.
+The random value changes and the buffer is invalidated every time a re-randomization happens.